Wsm2110/Faster.Map/README.md

 * RobinHoodMap with Linear Probing:
         Employs linear probing to resolve hash collisions, reducing the likelihood of clustering and improving access speed.
         Suitable for applications where a balance between performance and simplicity is required.
 * CMap  is a high-performance, thread-safe, lockfree concurrent hashmap that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
 The default load factor is set to 0.5, meaning the hash map will resize when it is half full.
+Note: this hashmap will only allocate once while resizing.

 * Installation: